 Core Studio 2 - City Systems

-Emergence Seminar Course
+Emergence and Design Seminar Course

-Biomimetics Seminar Course
+Natural Systems and Biomimetics Seminar Course

-George Jeronimidis with Evan Greenberg
+George Jeronimidis with Evan Greenberg, Term 1

-Students may choose one of the three fields, and will work in pairs.
-The Design Research Studio facilitates the development of a deeper understanding of emergence and its application to advanced production in architecture, urbanism and ecological engineering, while integrating theoretical discourses, science and the insights gained from experiments.
-It will develop the ability to analyse complex issues and to engage in independent research.
-The Design Research Studio concludes with the presentation of the fully developed Thesis/Dissertation proposal.
+Students may choose one of the three fields and will work in pairs.
+The design research studio facilitates a deeper understanding of emergence and its application to advanced production in architecture, urbanism and ecological engineering, while integrating theoretical discourses, science and the insights gained from experiments.
+The studio will develop students? abilities to analyse complex issues and to engage in independent research, working towards the presentation of the fully developed individual thesis/dissertation proposal.

 Michael Weinstock was born in Germany, lived as a child in the Far East and West Africa, and then attended an English public school.
 At the age of 17, after reading Joseph Conrad, he ran away to sea, where he spent years in traditional sailing ships, gaining shipyard and building experience.
 He studied architecture at the AA where he has taught since 1989.
 His research interest lies in exploring the convergence of biomimetic engineering, architecture, emergence and material sciences.
 He received the 2008 Acadia Award for Excellence and has published The Architecture of Emergence and Emergent Technologies and Design ?
 Towards a Biological Paradigm for Architecture.
 He has been visiting professor at Rome, Barcelona, Calgary and Yale.